Facilitated by Warren Camp

 How is “Hebrews” applicable for us today?

 "Hebrews" is just about the most Christ-centered book of the New Testament.
-It helps us understand the relationship between Jewish and Gentile believers and between Israel and the church.
+It helps us understand the relationship between Jewish and non-Jewish Gentile believers and between Israel and the church.
 In effect, it's an "appeal letter" demonstrating that Christ is sufficient.
-He's greater than anything you could imaging as being essential in your life.
+He's greater than anything you could imagine as being essential in your life.
 The author had written this appeal letter to some victimized believers, many of whom were abandoning their faith because of Rome's persecution of them.
 So, the author systematically sets up what these Hebrew-minded believers in Jesus would think might be more sufficient than Christ; he then knocks down each of them.

 The author starts contrasting Jesus' superiority to angels, Moses, Melchizedek, the Law, the Aaronic priesthood, and more.
-He basically argues that all of these individuals and instruments of the Old testament point directly to Christ who fulfills them all, is greater than all of them, and casts his shadow on all of these great biblical figures.
+He basically argues that all of these individuals and instruments of the Old Testament point directly to Christ who fulfills them all, is greater than all of them, and casts his shadow on all of these great biblical figures.
 He exalts the person and work of Christ Jesus, prompting us to personally draw near to and engage with him.
 The author is basically arguing the centrality of the sufficiency of Christ Jesus who's essentially appealing to his audience, attempting to demonstrate that he's worth all the persecution they were facing, worth all their pain and ridicule because he's greater than all those esteemed elements to which the readers of his day would potentially return.
 So, while "Hebrews" is an ancient epistle, it has immense practical applications for today's readers!
 Those of us who might be drawn away from the sufficiency and centrality of the worship of Christ toward the other things that are out there ought to see how Christ overshadows them.

-As Dr. David Jeremiah asserts, "Christ's priesthood is superior to the Old testament priesthood of Aaron and his offspring.
+As Dr. David Jeremiah asserts, "Christ's priesthood is superior to the Old Testament priesthood of Aaron and his offspring.
 It's an everlasting priesthood because Christ never dies.
-While Aaron and all of his sons dies, Christ's priestly self-sacrifice is all sufficient and eternal.
-The letter instructs that an obedient faith that pursues peace, love, and holiness is a necessary requirement to enter heaven — Father God's promised rest.
+While Aaron and all of his sons die, Christ's priestly self-sacrifice is all sufficient and eternal.
+This letter instructs that an obedient faith that pursues peace, love, and holiness is a necessary requirement to enter heaven — Father God's promised rest.
 For this reason, "Hebrews" elevates faith-filled heroes (highlighted in chapter 11) from Israel's history as examples of (a) obedience to God's living and effective Word and (b) commitment to the confession and perseverance in faith."